 Vital Energy Reports First-Quarter 2023 Financial and Operating Results

-/EIN News/ -- TULSA, Okla., May 09, 2023 (GLOBE NEWSWIRE) -- Vital Energy, Inc. (NYSE: VTLE) ("Vital Energy" or the "Company") today reported its first-quarter 2023 financial and operating results.
+TULSA, Okla., May 09, 2023 (GLOBE NEWSWIRE) -- Vital Energy, Inc. VTLE ("Vital Energy" or the "Company") today reported its first-quarter 2023 financial and operating results.
 Supplemental slides have been posted to the Company's website and can be found at www.vitalenergy.com.
 A conference call and webcast to discuss the results is planned for 7:30 a.m.
 CT, Wednesday, May 10, 2023.
 Participation details can be found within this release.

 Highlights